Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

 \[a_k = \frac{f^{(k)}(0)}{k!} \quad \Longleftrightarrow \quad f^{(k)}(0) = k! \cdot a_k\]

-So if you know the power series, you can read off any derivative at zero without differentiating!
+Thus, if one knows the power series, any derivative at zero can be read off without differentiating.

 Key Concepts